home-assistant/developers.home-assistant/docs/add-ons/tutorial.md

 }
 ```

-Refresh the add-on store and re-install your add-on.
+Reload the add-on store and re-install your add-on.
 You will now see the options available in the add-on config screen.
 When you now go back to our Python 3 server and download `options.json`, you'll see the options you set.
 [Example of how options.json can be used inside `run.sh`](https://github.com/home-assistant/hassio-addons/blob/master/mosquitto/data/run.sh#L4-L5)